 The story for the anime TV show is based on the Ranking of Kings manga by creator Sousuke Tooka.
 The Ousama Ranking manga is sometimes officially spelled as Osama Ranking.

 Self-published on the website Manga Hack since May 2017, Kadokawa’s Enterbrain began publishing the physical volumes in February 2019.
-The manga series was up to Ranking of Kings Volume 12 as of December 10, 2021.
+The manga series was up to Ranking of Kings Volume 15 as of December 12, 2022, which included up through Chapter 190.

 The manga is officially divided up into multiple story arcs.
+Volume 12 contained the ending of Part 1.
 Ranking of Kings Part 2 started with Chapter 156 on May 8, 2021.
-Volume 12 should contain the ending of Part 1.

 New chapters are released on an inconsistent basis.
 When Volume 12 came out the web manga was up to Chapter 180.
 When the first season’s finale, Ousama Ranking Episode 23, came out the web manga was only up to Chapter 192.